Top 10 Blooming Houseplants to Grow Indoors

 Want to grow your own food indoors?
 Try an AeroGarden!

 Scented geraniums have been treasured houseplants since colonial days, when housewives shared cuttings to brighten neighbors’ homes.
 Ivy-leaved geraniums spill over the sides of their containers, while seed and zonal geraniums are more upright.

 Why we love it: A well-cared-for heirloom geranium survives for years, and easy propagation from cuttings makes sharing with friends a snap.

 photo credit: Sharon Wills/Shutterstock

-6. Flowering maple
+6. Flowering Maple

-This houseplant is a member of the mallow family.
+These blooming houseplants are in the mallow family.
 Flowering maple has lovely bell-shaped blossoms in shades of yellow, orange and white.
 Popular in Victorian times, this unusual small shrub is making a much-deserved comeback.
 Give it lots of sun indoors; move it outside for the summer.

 Why we love it: Varieties like Tiger Eye offer striking yellow blooms with red veins, and the maple-like leaves add interest year-round.

 Check out the best places to buy plants and seeds online.